 However, most every hard money lender will want to see the borrower’s credit report to ensure they’re not making a loan to a “repeat offender” who habitually defaults on their credit obligations.
 Lenders also like to see a business and/or personal tax return, just to make sure the borrower has a real estate track record.
 They also like to check a borrower’s liquidity, even though liquid assets aren’t a prerequisite to qualifying for a loan.
 Hard money lenders like to make loans to strong borrowers who will pay on-time and will pay off the loan on or before the maturity date, sometime within 6-24 months.

 Real estate investors often take title to a property in a Limited Liability Corporation (LLC).
-In additional to LLCs, First Capital Trust Deeds as the hard money mortgage originator, frequently sees vesting in a corporation, Self-Directed IRA or 401K, individual and family trusts, and 1031 Exchanges where the Exchange Accommodator (qualified intermediary that facilitates a 1031 Exchange on behalf of the real estate investor) temporarily owns the new LLC acquiring a property until the exchange is completed whereby the borrower takes ownership of the LLC controlling the property.
+In additional to LLCs, First Capital Trust Deeds frequently sees vesting in a corporation, Self-Directed IRA or 401K, individual and family trusts, and 1031 Exchanges where the Exchange Accommodator (qualified intermediary that facilitates a 1031 Exchange on behalf of the real estate investor) temporarily owns the new LLC, acquiring a property until the exchange is completed whereby the borrower takes ownership of the LLC controlling the property.

 Conventional residential lenders such as Fannie, Freddie, FHA, and VA only allow vesting in the name of the individual(s) on the loan.
 Therefore, residential properties vesting in the name of an LLC, corporation, trust, Self-Directed IRA or 401K, and many types of 1031 Exchanges either need to be financed through a portfolio bank or hard money lender, where vesting in an entity is allowed.
 Commercial loans are most often vested in an entity.